KevinWang94/KevinWang94.github.io/_posts/2016-06-06-SovietSatellites2.md

 war, a fact that cannot be missed while walking around Kiev.
 We passed several displays regarding the war, mostly walls of young men's photos commemorating those who had died.
-Even at Kiev Airport by the gates, there were these huge photos of soldiers:
+Even at Kiev Airport by the gates, there were these huge photos of soldiers.
+And random things all over the country were plastered in their colors (blue and yellow), perhaps a recent surge in nationalism.

 ![](https://dl.dropboxusercontent.com/s/jy07k95fo3j8a1f/IMG_20160605_160247.jpg?dl=0)